RnewGrab Deal : Flat 20% off on live classes - SCHEDULE CALL Rnew

 Q30).
 What number of kinds of filters are there in Tableau?

-Ans:- There are three Types of filters in tableau.
-Read about them in detail since you are likely to face these kinds of interview questions for Tableau.
+Ans:- There are three types of filters in Tableau.
+Read about them in detail since you will likely face these interview questions for Tableau.

 1. Secure Filters